adamkittelson/simplex/README.md

     SIMPLEX_AWS_ACCESS_KEY=your-access-key SIMPLEX_AWS_SECRET_ACCESS_KEY=your-secret-access-key iex -S mix
     ```

+3. If not provided by the above two methods Simplex will attempt to retrieve keys from [instance metadata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) if it's running in EC2 and you launched your instance with an IAM role with permission to access SimpleDB.

 #### SimpleDB URL

 By default Simplex will send all requests to the us-east-1 SimpleDB url: `https://sdb.amazonaws.com`.
 If you want to use a [different region](http://docs.aws.amazon.com/general/latest/gr/rande.html#sdb_region) you can change the url by: